APPLICATIONS AVAILABLE NOW!

 Penn State students have the advantage of attending a large research university while enjoying the personal interactions typical in small classes.
 Faculty and alumni serve as mentors to help students develop career objectives and build programs to meet those objectives.

 Make a difference in the lives of others and have a rewarding and meaningful career, as well as opportunities for career advancement, with our Bachelor of Science in Nursing degree.
 The opportunities are extensive, and the rewards are immeasurable.

 Additionally, a four-year education helps nurses navigate the increasingly complex medical field.
 In its report, The Future of Nursing: Leading Change, Advancing Health, the Institute of Medicine recommends that 80 percent of all nurses have, at minimum, a bachelor’s degree by 2020.
 Hospitals applying for Magnet status employ a larger percentage of nurses with a bachelor's degree than those without.
 Many institutions have higher pay grades for baccalaureate-prepared nurses.

 A four-year degree is also the foundation for the advanced education needed for advanced practice positions (nurse practitioner, clinical nurse specialist, nurse midwife, nurse anesthetist) and other advanced nursing roles (administrator, educator, or researcher).

-The baccalaureate degree program in nursing, Doctor of Nursing Practice program, and post-graduate APRN certificate program at The Pennsylvania State University are accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate degree program in nursing, master's degree program in nursing, Doctor of Nursing Practice program and post graduate APRN certificate program at The Pennsylvania State University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001; 202-887-6791.